 - Has the existing tile flooring been laid on top of a wood floor? if so, did they install a concrete backer board?
 1/2″ thick is optimal but in some cases, you can use 1/4″ if you have a height restriction and if the tile floor does not have a lot of movement.
 Sometimes 3/4″ plywood has to be installed over tile floors first.

 - Does the backer board have an expansion gap if butted against another surface?

 - Has the surface been cleaned before the tile was installed?
 Dust and debris can affect the adhesion?

 - Has the tile been laid on a concrete floor?
 If so, does the foundation have sufficient piers or is there any cracks present? if so, an anti-fracture membrane must be installed under the tile before installation is even started.

 - If the grout has cracked it could be that it was not mixed properly, not enough water or too much water when mixed and they had to add more grout which weakens the mixture.
-Was it mixed long enough and allowed to set long enough?
+Was it mixed long enough and allowed to sit long enough?

-The difference is Barrington One Construction, LLC
+The Difference is Barrington One Construction, LLC

 At Barrington One Construction, LLC we have trained and qualified floor setters that go through regular training to keep up to date on the best products and procedures as they come available.
 Our 2- year warranty means your tile is tested over 2 seasons which is adequate to know if it was in fact, correctly installed.